-Selling a company is the most popular exit strategy for business owners.
-In some cases, there are no successors who want to continue the business; in others, it was always the business owner's plan to convert the business into liquid assets at a certain point.
-Whatever the reason you want to sell yours, following these tips for selling a business will help ensure that you get the best price and that your business sells.
+Selling a company is the most popular exit strategy for many business owners.
+In some cases, there are no successors who want to continue the business.
+In other cases, it was always the business owner's plan to convert the business into liquid assets at a certain point.
+Whatever the reason you want to sell your business, following these tips for selling a business will help ensure that you get the best price and that your business sells.

-1) Sell at the right time for the right reasons.
+Sell at the Right Time for the Right Reasons

 So don't wait until then.
 The right time to sell is when you're still hale and hearty and have a successful business to sell.